sibosop/artDisplay/README.md

   * https://www.raspberrypi.org/documentation/remote-access/ssh/
 * using that address verify the you can log into the pi from devel machine with `ssh pi@<ip_addr>`
 * password is raspberry
+* raspberry pi now complains about raspberry password, set it to the router password

 #### set up network keys